abhiwand/atk/api-doc/src/main/resources/python/model-svm/test.rst

 predict_frame : Frame
     frame whose labels are to be predicted

-observation_columns : [ str | list of str ]
-    Columns containing the observations

 label_column : str
     Column containing the actual label for each observation

+observation_column : List of strings (Optional)
+    Columns containing the observations.
+Default is the same column names used to train the model

 Returns
 -------